PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 ### Setting the path to JSHint

-The Generic coding standard [includes a sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Generic/Sniffs/Debug/JSHintSniff.php) that will check each JavaScript file using [JSHint](http://www.jshint.com/), a tool to detect errors and potential problems in JavaScript code.
+The `Generic.Debug.JSHint` sniff will check each JavaScript file using [JSHint](http://www.jshint.com/), a tool to detect errors and potential problems in JavaScript code.
 Use the `jshint_path` configuration option to tell the JSHint sniff where to find the tool.

 ```bash
 $ phpcs --config-set jshint_path /path/to/jshint.js
 ```

-As JSHint is just JavaScript code, you also need to install [Rhino](http://www.mozilla.org/rhino/) to be able to execute it.
+As JSHint is just JavaScript code, you may also need to install [Rhino](http://www.mozilla.org/rhino/) to be able to execute it.
 Use the `rhino_path` configuration option to tell the JSHint sniff where to find the tool.

 ```bash
 $ phpcs --config-set rhino_path /path/to/rhino